-Alternatively, a custom bike can be made at an independent shop or be a factory custom bike, where riders can personalize their bikes in a variety of ways.
-The advantage of a factory custom bike is that the rider can still enjoy the benefits of getting a bike from a major manufacturer (support, warranty and finance options).
+Alternatively, a custom bike can be made at an independent shop or a factory custom bike, where riders can personalize their bikes in various ways.
+The advantage of a factory custom bike is that the rider can still enjoy the benefits of getting a bike from a major manufacturer (support, warranty, and finance options).

 Before you customize your bike, either by yourself or at a shop, check to see if it will void your warranty or insurance policy.

 Here are some common examples of bikes we won't be able to insure for physical damage: